SeanColombo/CarND-Advanced-Lane-Lines/writeup_template.md

 The undistortion is achieved by using the `cv2.undistort()` function and passing in the `mtx` and `dist` values that were obtained from the camera-calibration steps described above.

-Interestingly, I managed to do the entire project forgetting to apply the undistortion values to the images in `process_image()`.
+Interestingly, I managed to initially do the entire project forgetting to apply the undistortion values to the images in `process_image()`.
 The entire pipeline worked fine without the undistortion-step but that probably only implies that the camera's distortion is not that extreme.
 I have now corrected the pipeline and you can see the small but important effect of undistortion in this example (look near the bottom corners to see the difference):

 ![undistorted camera image][undistorted]